questmaster/WEBrickPHPHandler/README.md

 It is assumed that all php files are accessible from the :DocumentRoot path.

 ## Usage ##

+With the mount() method the PHPHandler can be registered for files with the .php file extension in the :HandlerTable.
+Additionally :DocumentRoot has to be set to be able to resolve the local path of the files to be processed.
+Also the :PHPPath variable has to be set to the location of the PHP 5 'php-cgi.exe' location.

     require 'webrick'
     require_relative 'phphandler'